tchak/rasputin/README.md

 * sproutcore-datastore
 * sproutcore-statechart
 * sproutcore-touch
-* sproutcore-ajax

-And it also provides some unnoficial packages :
+And it also provides one unnoficial package :

-* sproutcore-jui (jQuery UI wrappers for sc 2.0)
 * sproutcore-i18n (integration with i18n-js gem)

 Rasputin also provide sprockets engine for handlebars templates.
 Any template in your